cloudmesh/client/_sources/introduction.txt

 to use container technologies (under development).

-**Client based.** The new cloudmesh is client based.
-That is cloudmesh is run on the users computers.
-THis also includes an add on component to the cloudmesh client which is a portal.
-Hence we distinguish the client that contains most of the functionality, as well as a portal that can access the functionality of the portal.
-Important to note is that the user manages its own credentials as he runs the cloudmesh client on his own machine.
+**Client based.** Cloudmesh client as the name indicates is a client based toolkit that is installed and run on the users computers.
+This also includes an add on component to the cloudmesh client which is a portal.
+Hence we distinguish the client that contains most of the functionality, as well as a portal that can access the functionality through a locally maintaine Web portal.
+Important to note is that the user manages its own credentials and thus security and credential management is done directly on the users machine instead through a hosted Web portal.
 This increases the security as access to any credential is managed by the user and is not part of a credential management system.